relaytools/feedbuilder/README.md

 - `collect` — Fetch follows (kind 3) and relay lists (kind 10002) into data directory.
 - `analyze` — Parse JSONL `10002` events, build READ/WRITE pubkey→relay maps, apply exclude hosts, compute optimal relay set (greedy), and derive outbox relays.
 - `gen-router` — Generate a `strfry router` taocpp::config file using per-relay authors and the computed sets.
 Optionally generate notification sync commands.

+## Cool stuff

+So for now, we have all these .txt files, and 3 separate phases of running our generator.
+That means, you can make edits to these files, to test different things (like adding a relay to your notifications stream, WITHOUT having to publish a whole new 10002 relay list simply by editing "relay_data/user_relay_list.txt")

+This will evolve until we have the ultimate outbox routing and user configurations mapped out.

 Data directory (defaults to `relay_data/` next to where you run the command):